Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 • Stop asking queer women for details of our sex lives.
 This includes asking if you can “watch,” asking for pictures or details, or treating us as lesbian porn fantasies.

-• If you’re a man with a queer female partner, ensure that you are giving your wife or partner’s sapphic relationships equal weight to your own.
+• If you’re a man practicing polyamory with a queer female partner, give your partner’s sapphic relationships equal weight to yours.

-• Do not assume that hetero-presenting relationships or marriages are “primary,” more important, or take precedent over queer ones in non-monogamous networks.
+• Do not assume that hetero-presenting relationships or marriages are “primary”.
+Don’t assume they are more important or take precedent over queer relationships in non-monogamous networks.

 • Push back against unicorn hunting and one penis policies wherever you see them.
 Let people know that they are fetishising, homophobic, transphobic, and all-round gross.